Gypsy Hill Park: Events

 During summer months, the park draws large crowds with a variety of free concerts and activities.
 Every Monday night, the Stonewall Brigade Band performs at eight p.m.
-Tuesday night is "Praise in the Park," where musicians perform faith based music starting at seven p.m.
+Tuesday night is "Praise in the Park," where musicians perform faith-based music starting at seven p.m.
 Wednesday nights are reserved for bluegrass music, and Thursday nights are reserved for jazz performances, which are both held at seven p.m.
 On every other Friday night, a family-friendly movie is projected onto the pavilion at dark.
 The Staunton Parks and Recreation departments funds and supports all of the activities that take place throughout the course of the week and last until the end of August.
 The renowned country group, The Statler Brothers (also from Staunton), performed their music at the annual "Happy Birthday, USA" Fourth of July festival at the park.
 During winter months, Gypsy Hill Park is adorned with lights and decorations for the Christmas and holiday season.
 In addition to the live music, Gypsy Hill Park hosts an annual festival throughout the Memorial Day weekend called Art in the Park, where local artists, musicians, and vendors set up tents showcasing their artwork and wide selection of crafts.
 An array of performers take stage on the bandstand, and a designated children's craft station allows kids to participate in multiple activities.

+Attractions

+Gypsy Hill Park features a miniature train, the Gypsy Express, which began in 1958.
+The train operates passengers from May to October.
+Tickets cost one dollar.
+Presently, the train is maintained and operated by volunteers.
+Unique to the Gypsy Express is an Easy Access Car designed and built by volunteers to accommodate handicapped riders.
+A documentary recounts the history of the train.

+The park also features an L-shaped Olympic-size swimming pool, with a "double pool slide."
+Admission to the pool is three dollars (children 3 and under are admitted free).
+A multiple-visit pass is also available (20 visits for fifty dollars).

 In artwork

-Famous Shenandoah folk artist Grandma Moses, who was a resident of Augusta county for eighteen years, painted a picture of Gypsy Hill Park which sold on January 31, 2016 for almost six thousand dollars at the Augusta Expo in Fishersville, Virginia.
+Famous Shenandoah folk artist Grandma Moses, who was a resident of Augusta county for eighteen years, painted a picture of Gypsy Hill Park which sold on January 31, 2016, for almost six thousand dollars at the Augusta Expo in Fishersville, Virginia.